jhlagado/monty/ideas.md

 # Ideas

 type annotation
+polymorphic print
+any value can be a pointer.
+If it is not a pointer then it contains a number value the only way to tell if a stack item or a variable value is a pointer is to follow it and see if it points to a known value type.
+Right now this is simply a byte where the lower nybble contains a type code.
+The upper nybble could contain a magic number.
+If the probability of a false positive is seen as too high, the previous byte could also be magic This polymorphism is solely for printing so the chances of this running away are not high Probably the worst case would be a string printing until the first null is encountered.
+Also added to this is a NumBase variable which is also used for printing NumBase does not affect parsing because it uses prefixes

 every variable and every heap allocated item can have a type annotation.
 Items on the stack cannot